Emergent rate-based dynamics in duplicate-free populations of spiking neurons

-To prevent duplicates from accumulating as $N\to\infty$, we make the number of patterns $p$ grow linearly with $N$, taking $p=\alpha N$ for some fixed load $\alpha>0$, as in the Hopfield model \cite{AmiGut85a}.
-With this choice of scaling, weights $\{J_{ij}\}_{i,j}$ scale as $\mathcal{O}(1/\sqrt{N})$ (as in random RNNs \cite{SomCri88, KadSom15, VanAlb21, ClaAbb23}), whence the name ``disordered network'' for this model.
-First~(I), we will show that for any fixed $\alpha>0$, large networks are duplicate-free (as defined above).
+To prevent duplicates from accumulating as $N\to\infty$, we make the number of patterns $p$ grow linearly with $N$, taking $p=\alpha N$ for some fixed load $\alpha>0$.
+With this choice of scaling, weights $\{J_{ij}\}_{i,j}$ scale as $\mathcal{O}(1/\sqrt{N})$ (as in random RNNs \cite{SomCri88, KadSom15, VanAlb21, ClaAbb23}).
+First~(I), we will show that for any fixed $\alpha>0$, large networks are \textit{duplicate-free}.
 Second~(II), we will show that large SNNs converge to large RNNs, with convergence rate $\sqrt{\alpha}$, as $\alpha \to 0$ (this means that for arbitrarily small $\alpha>0$, large SNNs behave almost exactly like large RNNs).
 To compare the SNN~\eqref{eq:SNN} with the RNN~\eqref{eq:RNN}, we will inject the same time-dependent external input~\eqref{eq:input} in both networks (Fig~\ref{fig:setup}D) and compare the trajectories $h^\mathrm{rec}_i(t)$ of the SNN with the trajectories $x^\mathrm{rec}_i(t)$ of the RNN (Fig~\ref{fig:setup}E).

-\textit{(I) Large networks are duplicate-free}.--- Assuming that the bound~\eqref{eq:bound_correl} is tight for $C^{\mathrm{rec}}_{ij}$, for any distinct pair of units $i\neq j$, we have, by the central limit theorem, that the scaled correlation $\sqrt{p}\,C^{\mathrm{rec}}_{ij}$ converges in law to a standard normal random variable as $p\to\infty$.
-Then, if $p\to\infty$ as $N\to\infty$, we can prove that the distribution of correlations $\{C^{\mathrm{rec}}_{ij}\}_{i<j}$ converges to a centered normal distribution with variance $1/p$ as $N\to\infty$ (Fig.~\ref{fig:setup}C; proof in \footnotemark[1]).
-More importantly, using the bound~\eqref{eq:bound_correl} and the fact that, for all $N,p>1$, it follows a Gegenbauer distribution with parameter $p$~\eqref{eq:gegenbauer}, we can derive a bound for the probability of a duplicate:
+\textit{(I) Large networks are duplicate-free}.--- {Under the approximation~\eqref{eq:bound_correl}, by the central limit theorem, we have that,} for any distinct pair of units $i\neq j$, the scaled correlation $\sqrt{p}\,C^{\mathrm{rec}}_{ij}$ converges in law to a standard normal random variable as $p\to\infty$.
+Then, if $p\to\infty$ as $N\to\infty$, we can prove that the distribution of correlations $\{C^{\mathrm{rec}}_{ij}\}_{i<j}$ converges to a centered normal distribution with variance $1/p$ as $N\to\infty$ (Fig.~\ref{fig:setup}C; proof in {SM~Sec.~I} \footnotemark[1]). {Moreover, using the fact that for all $N,p>1$ and $i\neq j$, $C^{\mathrm{rec}}_{ij}$ follows a} Gegenbauer distribution with parameter $p$~\eqref{eq:gegenbauer}, we can derive a bound for the probability of a duplicate: